 After an earthquake, proceed with caution.
 Remember that most earthquakes are generally followed by aftershocks.
 Keep an eye (and a nose) out for gas leaks.
 If you were inside during the quake, move outside.
 Listen for public service announcements; a battery-powered radio is ideal for your emergency kit.

 1811-1812 — Missouri.
-In the early nineteenth century, a series of several earthquakes spread through the center of the United States.
-No seismographs existed at the time, so researchers used data to determine that the magnitudes of the quakes ranged between 7 and 8.
-The ground rose and fell, and huge waves formed on the Mississippi, causing some portions of the river to appear to flow backwards.
+In the early 19th century, the New Madrid series of earthquakes rattled the central United States.
+No seismographs existed at the time, so researchers used historical eyewitness accounts to determine that the magnitudes of the quakes ranged between 7 and 8.
+Huge waves formed on the Mississippi, causing some portions of the river to appear to flow backward.

 1906 — San Francisco, California, Magnitude: 8.
-Approximately 3,000 people died from the earthquake and resulting fire.
-The fault line causing the quake was exposed at the surface, a rare occurrence.
+About 3,000 people died from the earthquake, on the San Andreas Fault, and resulting fire.

-1923 — Tokyo, Japan, Magnitude: 8.25.
-One of the world's most destructive earthquakes, over 142,000 people died from collapsing buildings and the resulting firestorm.
-The quake also resulted in enormous waves.
+1923 — Tokyo, Japan, Magnitude: 7.9.
+One of the world's most destructive earthquakes, more than 142,000 people died from collapsing buildings and the resulting firestorm.
+The quake also resulted in enormous tsunami waves.

 1960 — Chile, Magnitude: 9.5.
-The largest earthquake in the world, the 1960 quake in Chile killed over 1,600 people, with many of the deaths resulting from tsunamis along the coast.
-Waves reached 38 feet (11.5 meters) and carried debris as far as two miles inland.
+The largest earthquake ever recorded, the 1960 quake in Chile killed more than 1,600 people, with many of the deaths resulting from tsunamis.
+Waves reached 38 feet (11.5 meters) and carried debris as far as 2 miles (3.2 kilometers) inland.

 2004 — Indonesia, Magnitude: 9.1.
-The third largest earthquake in the world in the last century killed over 227,000 people.
-The shaking of the ground resulted in powerful waves that ravaged 12 Asian countries.
+The third largest earthquake in the world in this century, the quake killed more than 227,000 people.
+Powerful tsunami waves crisscrossed the Indian Ocean and ravaged 12 Asian countries.

 2011 — Japan, Magnitude: 9.0.
-Over 20,000 people were killed when an earthquake in northern Japan triggered a giant tsunami.
-The shaking damaged several nuclear reactors, creating new problems to people in the midst of destruction.
+More than 15,000 people were killed when an earthquake in northern Japan triggered a giant tsunami.
+The tsunami also overwhelmed a nuclear reactor, creating new problems for people in the midst of destruction.
 [Japan Earthquake & Tsunami]